psanan/swiss-german-english/README.md

 2. A guide presenting a small subset of these to bring understanding of Swiss German closer to understanding of High German

+If you (especially if you're a native Zürich Swiss German speaker) find a mistake in one of the guides, please open an issue or pull request for this repository.

 ## Sources

 <ul>